shweta3580/shweta3580/README.md

 - 🎓 Pursuing **B.Tech in Artificial Intelligence & Machine Learning**
 - 📊 CGPA: **8.33 / 10**
-- 💡 Interested in **Artificial Intelligence, Machine Learning, Data Science and Software Development**
+- 💡 Interested in **Artificial Intelligence, Machine Learning and Software Development**
-- 🔨 Experienced in developing projects using **Python, JavaScript, React, Flask, Node.js, Express and MySQL**
+- 🔨 Experienced in developing projects using **Python, React, Flask, Node.js, Express and MySQL**
 - 🧠 Currently improving my **Java and Data Structures & Algorithms** skills
 - 📈 Interested in working on real-world problems using technology
 - 🤝 Open to learning, collaboration and career opportunities